GabrielHenB/GabrielHenB/README.md

 - 👋 Hi, I’m Gabriel, a computer engineering student.

-- 👀 I’m interested on software development, mostly web and mobile.
+- 👀 I’m interested on software development, mostly web (back-end) and mobile.
 I also like learning computer security as well.

 - I have knowledge in the following languages/frameworks: Java, PHP, C, HTML, CSS, JavaScript, SQL(mySQL), Bootstrap(framework), jQuery.